IP address analysis is one of the oldest and most common methods used to detect fraudsters. Let’s see how an IP fraud score can help.

-- Geolocation: as we’ve previously seen, a legitimate IP address should reveal where the user is based in the world.
+- Geolocation: As we’ve previously seen, a legitimate IP address should reveal where the user is based in the world.
 It is a basic feature, but still useful to see if it matches the card country or if the customer is travelling too fast.

-- Internet Service Provider: finding out who the ISP is can help us know if the IP is residential, from a normal residential connection, public library or web server/datacenter.
+- Internet Service Provider: Finding out who the ISP is can help us know if the IP is residential, from a normal residential connection, public library or web server/data center.
 The latter is particularly useful to know as they are often used by bots, VPN providers and TOR exit nodes.

-- Open port scan: all proxies tend to have at least one open port, and so do computers functioning as servers.
+- Open port scan: All proxies tend to have at least one open port, and so do computers functioning as servers.
 By performing a scan, we can measure how risky the situation appears to be.
 For instance, some proxy providers resell hacked SSH connections, where port 22 is usually open.
 A proxy detection service or proxy detection API can help.

-- Spam checklist scan: there are two useful lists called DNSBL (Domain Name System Blackhole List) and RBL (Real-time Blackhole List), which catalogue IP addresses used for email spamming.
+- Spam checklist scan: There are two useful lists called DNSBL (Domain Name System Blackhole List) and RBL (Real-time Blackhole List), which catalogue IP addresses used for email spamming.
 If these IP addresses appear in the results of our search, we can suspect the user is fraudulent.